Fakelatency/Schedudle-ZTM-Py/README.md

 ZTM WARSZAWA SCHEDULE - Program created for showing ZTM schedule for specified stop and line.

-Branches:

-Main: Pick stop -> Pick line -> Show timetable for the line
-Secondary: Pick line -> Pick direction -> Show route -> Pick stop -> Show timetable for that stop
+Usage in secondary branch: Pick line -> Pick direction -> Show route -> Pick stop -> Show timetable for that stop

 In order to start:
 1. Create an account here and get your API KEY: https://api.um.warszawa.pl